 Handling an Allergy Emergency

 Epinephrine can prevent or reverse anaphylaxis symptoms.
 If you’ve been prescribed epinephrine injectors, carry two doses with you and practice using them.
-If you think you’re having an anaphylactic reaction, immediately inject epinephrine.
+If you think you’re having an anaphylactic reaction, immediately inject epinephrine even if you are unsure that the symptoms are allergy related.
 Then call 911, even if you feel better.

 Health Conditions Increase Danger